By Mark Sullivan

 Beneath a Scarlet Sky is an epic tale told on a sprawling canvas, but I tried to stay aware of the pace of the story at all times.
 I did it by remaining focused on the emotions that radiated off Pino when he first told me his story.

 - Beneath a Scarlet Sky is a work of historical fiction.
 As you were reading did you feel that the story was authentic?
 Given that the truth about what actually happened to each character is included at the end, talk about how Mark Sullivan crafted an interesting story while also sticking to the facts.

-- Throughout the book, Sullivan describes horrific scenes filled with human sacrifice, violence, bombings and ruthless executions.
+- Throughout the book, Sullivan describes horrific scenes filled with violence, bombings and ruthless executions.
 How well do you think he captures the fear in the air?
 Does he strike the right balance between page-turner and paying homage to the brutal truth?

 - At the beginning of Beneath a Scarlet Sky, bombs are dropped on Milan, destroying sections of the city.
 At this point, Mr. Beltramini’s grocery is saved.
 In talking to Pino Lella, Beltramini says, “If a bomb’s coming at you, it’s coming at you.
 You can’t just go around worrying about it.
 Just go on doing what you love, and go on enjoying your life.”
 What are your thoughts about his advice?
 Given what’s going on in the world today, do you live in fear of terrorism or war?
 How do you balance “enjoying your life” in spite of your fear?